-The Fund is an equity fund that invests in the Japanese stock market and is managed in accordance with the Fund Management Company principles for sustainable investments.
+The Fund is a equity fund that invests in the world's stock markets and is managed according to the Fund Management Company principles for sustainable investments.

-The fund's objective is to achieve, as far as possible, a return level and risk level corresponding to the markets on which the fund is positioned, defined as the fund's benchmark, as shown in the information brochure.
+The fund's objective is to generate a long-term return that exceeds the return in the global stock markets in which the fund invests, defined as the fund's benchmark index, with a high level of risk diversification.
+The benchmark index must be a global stock index as shown in the information brochure.

-§ 5 Investment Objective of the Fund
+§ 5 Investment objective of the Fund